broadinstitute/seqr/xbrowse_server/user_docs/beta-users.md

 Beta Users Guide
 ================

-As you'll see in our [roadmap](roadmap), while xBrowse is under development, a "Beta" version of xBrowse is hosted at Massachusetts General Hospital for interested researchers.
-This page provides some background and guidance for Beta users.

 ### Becoming A Beta User

-Please contact [Brett Thomas](mailto://bthomas@broadinstitute.org) if you would like to use xBrowse to analyze your data.
+Please the xbrowse team at [xbrowse@broadinstitute.org](mailto://xbrowse@broadinstitute.org) if you would like to use xBrowse to analyze your data.
 It is open to all researchers and there is no cost.
 We'll just want to make sure that it actually makes sense to analyze your data in xBrowse.
 So, in your email, please give us some quick background on what you want to analyze.